-• Distribution System Plan Implementation Progress
+Distribution System Plan Implementation Progress

 Grimsby Power submitted a Distribution System Plan (DSP) with its 2016 Cost of Service Application.
 The consolidated five year Distribution System Plan (DSP) submitted with the application began in 2016.
 The DSP serves to outline how Grimsby Power will develop, manage and maintain its distribution system equipment to provide a safe, reliable, efficient and cost effective distribution system.
-The percentage of Grimsby Power's distribution system plan progress by December 31, 2017 was 64.83%.
+The percentage of Grimsby Power's distribution system plan progress for 2018 was 86.64%.
 This percentage was determined using a weighted completion percentage.